internetisaiah/taph/README.md

 # docs-scripts

-I created these scripts to help manage the static site generator (Antora) and source files (in AsciiDoc) used to build [Kobiton Docs](https://docs.kobiton.com/).
+I created these scripts to help manage the static site generator (Antora) and the content source files (in AsciiDoc) used to build [Kobiton Docs](https://docs.kobiton.com/).

 ## Scripts